 – in the presence of defects – filling with composite materials, and in case of pathological abrasion, covering teeth with artificial crowns.

-Skys (SKYCE) – are small pebbles that stick to the teeth.
+Skyces (SKYCE) are small pebbles that are glued to the teeth.

-The simplest and cheapest skays are made of ordinary glass, it is more correct to call them rhinestones.
-The base of the dental skies has a special rough surface, which allows them to firmly adhere to the teeth and not come off.
+The simplest and cheapest skyces are made of ordinary glass, it is more correct to call them rhinestones.
+The base of the dental skyces has a special rough surface, which allows them to firmly adhere to the teeth and not come off.
 Due to the low cost, this type of dental jewelry (rhinestones) is available to absolutely everyone.

-More expensive skays are made of rock crystal, Swarovski crystals, precious stones and metals, special medical alloys.
+More expensive skyces are made of rock crystal, Swarovski crystals, precious stones and metals, special medical alloys.

 Skies also differ in color, shape, size, and manufacturer.